GianfrancoPiazzolla/Charge-Master/README.md

 2. The form opens pre-filled with the record's data.
 3. Modify any field and tap **Save Record** to update.

+### 📋 Duplicating a Record

+The **Duplicate Record** feature allows quickly creating a new entry pre-filled from an existing one, without altering the original.

+1. Tap an existing record card to open the edit form.
+2. Tap the **Duplicate Record** button (visible only in edit mode).
+3. The form transitions in place — without closing and reopening the modal — into a **new-record state**:
+   - The modal title changes to **"Duplicate Record"**.
+   - The record **`id`** field is cleared so that saving will create a brand-new entry.
+   - **Date** is reset to today's date.
+   - **Distance** and **Quantity** are cleared — the user must fill these in.
+   - **Unit Price**, **Location**, and **Notes** are carried over from the original record (all editable).
+   - A hidden `createdAt` field is set to the current timestamp so the new record is correctly timestamped.
+4. Edit any fields as needed and tap **Save Record** to persist the new entry.
+5. A `warning` toast ("Record duplicated — edit the fields and save") is shown immediately after the duplication is initiated.

+> 💡 The duplicate workflow intentionally leaves Distance and Quantity empty to force the user to enter the values specific to the new session, while preserving contextual data (price, location, notes) that is likely to repeat.

 ### 🗑️ Deleting a Record

 - **Single record:** Open the edit form → tap **Delete Record** → confirm in the inline confirmation prompt.